Design and Analysis of Switchback Experiments: Notations, Assumptions, and Regular Switchback Experiments

 \end{definition}

-In words, the manager decides on a collection of randomization points, which consists of flipping a fair coin at each period $t \in \{t_0,...,t_K\}$.
-If the resulting flip at period $t_k$ is \textsf{heads}, then the manager assigns the unit to treatment during periods $(t_k, t_k+1, ..., t_{k+1}-1)$; otherwise, if \textsf{tails}, then the manager assign the unit to control during periods $(t_k, t_k+1, ..., t_{k+1}-1)$.
-The reason behind fair coin flips are the inherent symmetry and ignorance of the manager.
-When $t \in \bT$, the treatment probability that leads to the smallest variance is $1/2$.
+In words, the experimental designer jointly decides on a collection of randomization points, which consists of flipping biased coins at each period $t \in \{t_0,...,t_K\}$, as well as a collection of randomization probabilities behind the biased coins, $(q_0, ..., q_K)$.
+If the resulting flip at period $t_k$ is \textsf{heads}, then the experimental designer assigns the unit to treatment during periods $(t_k, t_k+1, ..., t_{k+1}-1)$; otherwise, if \textsf{tails}, assigns the unit to control during periods $(t_k, t_k+1, ..., t_{k+1}-1)$.